Hi, I’m Vicky and I fill the boots around here.

 These Vagabond Shoes grew from a blog I started to let family and friends keep up with my travels, but I soon realised there was a wider audience interested and that I loved telling my stories too.

 What can you expect from These Vagabond Shoes?

 This is my personal blog, and stories based on my experiences, the places I’ve been, and the people I’ve met, are at the very heart of it.
 I write about adventures, travel, and ways to get outside and explore more, with honesty and, hopefully a healthy dose of humour.

 But don’t expect this blog to resemble a journal, with posts in chronological order, as I mix up my personal stories with how-to guides, recommendations, travel advice, and anything else that happens to interest me at the moment.
 And I’m interested in pretty much everything, in no particular order either.

 Follow my adventures as These Vagabond Shoes take a wander around the world.

 More about me

 Originally from a small fishing village north east Scotland, I’ve been based in the south of England for several years, most recently on the beautiful Isle of Wight.

 After graduating with a degree in marine biology and a Masters in environmental management for tourism and recreation, I spent several years working in conservation as an environmental education and youthwork specialist.
 I’d spend my day in the woods hunting for the Gruffalo with teeny-tots, and watching teenagers attempt to fell trees with the power of flirting.

 Following redundancy of my job in 2013, I joined the crew of the Viking longship Draken Harald Hårfagre, spending summers sailing around Norway and the British Isles.
-This kindled a lasting passion for sailing, and since then I’ve been fortunate enough to split my time between working a seasonal wildlife ranger job and developing my sailing skills as a deckhand on tall ships in the summers.
+This kindled a lasting passion for sailing, and since then I’ve been fortunate enough to split my time between working a seasonal wildlife ranger job and developing my sailing skills as a deckhand on tall ships.